For updates on how the U.S tariffs impact the Vaughan business community, visit vaughanbusiness.ca/tariffs.

 -

 Is a network for Black-owned businesses.
-By joining, you’ll get visibility, access to a community, and tech solutions like AI chatbots and digital marketing advice.
+By joining, you’ll get visibility, access to a community, and tech solutions like Artificial Intelligence (AI) chatbots and digital marketing advice.
 Businesses have access to resources, workshops, and other entrepreneurs.
 The goal is to support Black businesses and work with organizations and the government to address disparities in Black entrepreneurship in Canada.

 -

-This resource helps businesses gain exposure by showcasing it at ACBN Canada Events and getting listed on the organization’s official website.
+This resource helps businesses gain exposure by showcasing it at Afro Caribbean Business Network (ACBN) Canada Events and getting listed on the organization’s official website.
 Reach a wider audience and increase your online presence.

 -